How can I get involved?

 I am involved in the NDP.
 Isn’t this like joining another party?

-No!
-Lots of NDP members are involved in Courage as well as lots of different political organizations and social justice movements.
-Courage is a movement, not a Party.
+Also no. Lots of NDP members are involved in Courage as well as lots of different political organizations and social justice movements.
+Courage is a movement organization with an interest in elections among other tactics, but not a party.

-Are you secretly a front for leadership candidate Y?
+Were you secretly a front for NDP leadership candidate Y?

 Why have an Advisory Panel?